Pepe Oriola: World Touring Car Championship

 In 2011 Oriola raced a SEAT León in the World Touring Car Championship for Sunred Engineering.
 He became the youngest ever driver in the series when he made his debut, aged 16 years, 8 months and 11 days at the 2011 FIA WTCC Race of Brazil.
 He scored his first points in the second race of the season at Curitiba.

 Oriola will continue in the WTCC in 2012, staying with Sunred but now racing under the Tuenti Racing Team banner.
 He left the first round in Italy in a three way tie for first place in the Yokohama Trophy with Stefano D'Aste and Alex MacDowall, having started from the class pole position in race one.
 He took his first overall podium finish in race two of the Race of Portugal.
 Oriola spent much of the season at the top of the Yokohama Trophy but dropped behind Norbert Michelisz in the standings after the Race of Brazil.
 He took his second podium finish of the season in race two of the Race of Japan with second place behind Stefano D'Aste having started from that position on the reversed grid.

 Oriola stayed in the WTCC for the 2013 season driving for the Tuenti Racing Team.
 He would not be eligible for the Yokohama Trophy as the team was now run by SEAT Sport.
 At the season opening Race of Italy he qualified fourth as the best placed SEAT driver on the grid.
 He retired from race one with a puncture having been running fifth and finished sixth in race two.

 On 7 April 2013 at the Race of Morocco he became the youngest person to win a WTCC race when he claimed victory in race two.
 After the Race of Russia, Oriola confirmed he would be switching to a Chevrolet Cruze car for the following round in Portugal.

 Racing record

+Career summary

+† As Oriola was a guest driver, he was ineligible to score points.